swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 [🎬 39] In the new scope file, I am going to paste down all the logic I have extracted from my partial and then wrap them up with the nice ruby methods.

+`field_name` will just call super, and stringify the value, so we can pass in symbols as well.
+`label_text` should be optional, so if there is no `label` attribute passed in, we'll return the humanized `field_name`.

+let's skip the `icon_name` for now... to decide whether the field is error, we need to check errors array, and we already ensure this will be an array, so let's write this down.

+Next we have `control_class_names`.
+First I need to have the default value, add the icon class if error has icon, and error, if it has an error.
+At the end we join the classes into a single string.
+This means, that in the `test_field` partial I can remove the first part of the control classes and just rely on the variable.

 ```ruby
 # frozen_string_literal: true